Vanguard Super: Performance, features and fees

-Members will automatically be invested in the Lifecycle option, which automatically adjusts your investments as you age, meaning you'll invest in higher risk/higher reward options when you're younger, and move to lower risk, more stable investment classes as you get older.
-You can also choose from several other investment options if you wish, and mix and match to best align with your goals.
+Members will automatically be invested in the Lifecycle option when first joining the fund, which automatically adjusts your investments as you age.
+This means you'll invest in higher risk/higher reward options when you're younger, and move to lower risk, more stable investment classes as you get older.
+Alternatively, you can also choose from several other investment options if you wish, and mix and match to create your own strategy.

 The information in this table is based on data provided by SuperRatings Pty Limited ABN 95 100 192 283, a Corporate Authorised Representative (CAR No.1309956) of Lonsec Research Pty Ltd ABN 11 151 658 561, Australian Financial Services Licence No. 421445.
 In limited instances, where data is not available from SuperRatings for a product, the data is provided directly by the superannuation fund.